samdoes-stuff/PROJECT-HILSHA/README.md

 That is Dual IMU rebundancy Flight controller cheapest one to have this is about $70 plus minus $5

- And that is without shipping and Mine is little lower with double better components than that specifically 60.88$ without shipping.
+ And that is without shipping and Mine is little lower with double better components than that specifically 70$ with shipping.

 <img width="1599" height="875" alt="image" src="https://github.com/user-attachments/assets/1fb379d2-1e1a-47ed-8f0a-76917e27b00d" />